tobych/django-feature-flipper/README.rst

 - ``./manage.py addfeature``: Adds one or more features to the database (leaving them disabled).

-- ``./manage.py loadfeatures``: Loads features from a file, or from the features file defined in settings.FEATURES_FILE.
+- ``./manage.py loadfeatures``: Loads features from a JSON file (as above), or from the features file defined in settings.FEATURES_FILE.

+- ``./manage.py dumpfeatures``: Outputs features from the database in the same JSON format (although the keys aren't in the same order as the example above).

 Good practice